Private Hierarchical Clustering and Efficient Approximation: Formal Problem Specification

 In the \emph{real} world, $\Pone$, $\Ptwo $ learn $f_{HC}(x_1,x_2)$ by interacting in the joint execution of a protocol $\Pi$.
 We measure the privacy quality of $\Pi$ against the ideal-world perfect privacy, dictating that running $\Pi$ is effectively \emph{equivalent} to calling the ideal functionality $f_{HC}$.
 Informally, $\Pi$ \emph{securely realizes} $f_{HC}$, if anything computable by an efficient semi-honest\ party $\Pany$ in the real world, can be simulated by an efficient algorithm (called the simulator $\simu$), acting as $\Pany$ in the ideal world; i.e., $\Pi$ leaks no information about a private input during execution, subject to the price for learning~$f_{HC}(x_1,x_2)$.

-{\bf Refined cluster analysis.} Next in line is the question: Which ideal functionality $f_{HC}$ should we securely realize for privacy-preserving collaborative cluster analysis?

-Though tempting, equating $f_{HC}$ with the legacy algorithm $\mathsf{HCAlg}$ (Figure~\ref{f:hc}), and thus learning a full-form augmented dendrogram, slides us into a degeneracy.
-Assume that $f_{HC}$ merely runs $\mathsf{HCAlg}$ on the combined indexed set $\dataset = P \cup Q=\{d_k\}_{k=1}^{n}$, $n=|P|+|Q|$.\footnote{ If $P$, $Q$ are indexed, then $\dataset =Q\|P$, or else a \emph{fixed} ordering is used.} The learned model is the dendrogram $T$ along with its associated clusters $C(T)$ and metadata $M(T)$.
+Next comes the question of which ideal functionality $f_{HC}$ should $\Pi$ securely realize for private joint hierarchical clustering?
+Though tempting, equating $f_{HC}$ with the legacy algorithm $\mathsf{HCAlg}$ (Figure~\ref{f:hc}), thus learning a full-form augmented dendrogram, slides us into a degeneracy.
+Assume $f_{HC}$ merely runs $\mathsf{HCAlg}$ on the combined indexed set $\dataset = P \cup Q=\{d_k\}_{k=1}^{n}$, $n=|P|+|Q|$.\footnote{If $P$, $Q$ are indexed, then $\dataset =Q\|P$, or else a \emph{fixed} ordering is used.} The learned model is the dendrogram $T$ along with its associated clusters $C(T)$ and metadata $M(T)$.
 But set $C(T)$ itself reveals the input $\dataset$; in this case, the price for collaborative learning is full disclosure of sensitive data and nothing is to be protected!

-Thus, in the PCL setting, we need a new definition of HC-based cluster analysis that distills the full-form augmented dendrogram $\{T, C(T),M(T)\}$ into a more refined, but still useful, learned cluster model, so as to achieve the required balance between the intended accuracy (that gives value to cluster analysis) and privacy (that allows collaboration).
+This raises the question of limiting exactly what information about $P,Q$ should be revealed by $f_{HC}$ which is the focus of the remainder of this section.